chocolatey-community/chocolatey-packages/automatic/vscode/README.md

 * The package uses default install options except that it adds context menu entries and Visual Studio Code isn't started after installation.
 * For disabling the auto-update functionality see the [Visual Studio Code Auto Update Deactivation package](https://chocolatey.org/packages/visualstudiocode-disableautoupdate).
+* **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
+If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
+Disqus comments will generally not be responded to.**

 ![screenshot](https://cdn.jsdelivr.net/gh/chocolatey-community/chocolatey-coreteampackages@6dc510f16b69a2134e901f2576e991c462a18e9b/automatic/vscode/screenshot.png)